vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **We generate revenue, not just cost.** Our platform automates RTM and CCM billing and documentation, creating $200,000+ in new annual revenue for the practices we work with, while also preventing costly ER visits.

 [Referrer Name] mentioned that [specific challenge mentioned by referrer] is a priority for your practice right now.
-I'd love to discuss how ArdiA could help address that specific need.
+I'd love to discuss how Ardia could help address that specific need.

 Would you be open to a brief 15-minute call next week?

 Best regards,
 [Your Name]
 [Your Title]
-ArdiA Health Labs
+Ardia Health
 [Phone Number]
 [Email Address]